dsanson/dsanson.github.com/cv.markdown

 -   Thomas Evans, on content and vehicle externalism, 2007
 -   Cathy Muller, on fiction and pretense, 2007

-Undergraduate Honors Thesis Committee Member
+Undergraduate Honors Thesis Committee Member (at OSU)
 --------------------------------------------

 -   Gabbrielle Johnson (Philosophy), "Reference Magnetism and